 Lynn Best is the President of CreAction Consulting, an organization that specializes in Workplace Learning and Employee Development.
 Lynn is a Certified Executive Coach, holding a PCC designation from the International Coach Federation.
 She has a Masters degree in Adult Education and two undergraduate degrees in Post-Secondary Education and Arts.

 Lynn has experience working with private, public, and not-for-profit organizations, and has worked locally and internationally.
 She is a skilled facilitator who enjoys creating a collaborative learning environment.
 Lynn is passionate about workplace learning, particularly in the areas of executive coaching and coach training, leadership development, succession planning, and employee development.

-Richard Powers, MMB, LLB is an Academic Director of the Directors Education Program and the Not-For-Profit Governance Essential Program (in partnership with the Institute of Corporate Directors (ICD)) and teaches in Rotmans Executive MBA.
-Ricks areas of expertise include corporate governance, ethics, and business and corporate law and sports marketing.
+An internationally recognized expert in both corporate and not-for-profit governance, Richard is the National Academic Director of The Directors Education Program (DEP) and the Not-For-Profit Governance Essentials Program (GEP) (in partnership with the Institute of Corporate Directors ICD).
+Richard also serves as the Academic Director of the CUES Governance Programs in Canada.
+He also teaches in Rotmans Executive MBA, OMNIUM, MBA and Executive Education Programs.
 In the Advanced Leadership Program Rick will be teaching participants the importance of their role in organizational governance, accountability and transparency.